isc-projects/bind9/doc/notes/notes-9.19.3.rst

 Feature Changes
 ~~~~~~~~~~~~~~~

+- To reduce unnecessary memory consumption in the cache, NXDOMAIN
+  records are no longer retained past the normal negative cache TTL,
+  even if :any:`stale-cache-enable` is set to ``yes``. :gl:`#3386`

 - The :option:`dnssec-signzone -H` default value has been changed to 0
   additional NSEC3 iterations.
 This change aligns the
   :iscman:`dnssec-signzone` default with the default used by the